Kyle-Newton/snippets/README.md

 https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html

 ### Useful commands
-kubectl get nodes --> Shows nodes, check if nodes are up and registered to the cluster kubectl get pods (-o wide) --> shows pods, checks status of the pods on the node(s) kubectl apply -f "service.yml" - Deploy a service to nodes, as pods kubectl get deploy  - Show the deployment
+kubectl get nodes --> Shows nodes, check if nodes are up and registered to the cluster<br />
+kubectl get pods (-o wide) --> shows pods, checks status of the pods on the node(s)<br />
+kubectl apply -f "service.yml" - Deploy a service to nodes, as pods<br />
+kubectl get deploy  - Show the deployment<br />